jarmo/secrets-web/README.md

 Now open browser at [https://localhost:9090](https://localhost:9090) to be greeted with a login form.

-Log-in with previously created alias and enter some strong passphrase!
-It is recommended to write that password somewhere for the first login and then copy-paste it to the login form so that there would be no typos.
+Log-in with previously created **alias** as user and enter some **strong passphrase**!
+It is recommended to write that password somewhere for the first login and then copy-paste it so that there would be no typos.

-Add some secret via *Add* button to actually create your vault!
+Add some secret via **Add** button to actually create your vault!

-*PS!* Remember that passphrase since there is no "forgot my password" functionality (and if there would be then it would defeat the purpose) and it is impossible to retrieve any of your secrets in case you should forget it.
+**PS!** Remember that passphrase since there is no "forgot my password" functionality (and if there would be then it would defeat the purpose) and it is impossible to retrieve any of your secrets in case you should forget it.